Happy-Ferret/Flatabulous/README.md

 Now press your super key, search for **Ubuntu Tweak** and fire it.
 Under the tweaks tab, there is an option for theme.
 Under that select the **Flatabulous** theme.
 Under the icon settings, select **ultra-flat-icons**.
 Restart your computer, and you should be good to go!
 You computer will look something like this after you *restart*.

+There are two versions of this theme: light and dark.
+By default, you'll see the dark version.
+If you want to switch to the light, open `gnome-tweak-tool` (`sudo apt install gnome-tweak-tool`) and enable the `Global Dark Theme` (which is Light actually) preference.
+Then reboot/re-login to apply the changes.

 #Screenshots